Boulder's New Festival Lodging Rental License

 In other words, many properties that have historically not been eligible for short-term rental activity may now qualify for this limited, festival-only window.
 You still must apply before listing your property, and you must include your license number in all advertisements.
 But the ownership limitations are dramatically more flexible.

-How to apply for a Festival Lodging Rental License:
+How to Apply for a Festival Lodging Rental License

-Why this matters for Boulder Homeowners:
+Why This Matters for Boulder Homeowners

 For homeowners, this creates three major opportunities: